Sigay: Demographics

-In the 2020 census, Sigay had a population of 2,552.
-The population density was sigfig 2,552/81.55.
+In the 2024 census, Sigay had a population of 2,577 people.
+The population density was sigfig 2,577/81.55.

-The municipality's population started a total number of eleven inhabitants during the 1930 National Census of Population, and gradually increased to 1,036 in the following years of census (1908 census) with a highest geometric growth rate in its history at 33.26% per year.
+According to the Spanish census conducted by Augustinian missionaries in 1892, Sigay had a robust population 4,103 when it was consolidated under the Mission of Cabaccán in the Politico-Military Comandancia of Amburayan.
+It further grew into 4, 203 under the official Spanish census of 1896.

+The American Census of 1903 only surveyed the Christian populations in the district of Amburayan where Sigay only had 11.
+This left people assuming that Sigay started with 11 residents.

 Language

 The language used by the residents in the place is purely Ilocano, although many residents, specially the youth can understand and speak English and Tagalog.

 Religion

 The Roman Catholic faith is practiced by the majority of the population while the remaining faiths include those of Protestant churches such as the United Church of Christ in the Philippines, The Way of Salvation, Seventh Day Adventist, the Assemblies of God, and Jehovah's Witnesses.

 Economy

 The town of Sigay is predominantly an agricultural municipality.
 Though the area is rugged and mountainous, it has a wide level of areas suited for agriculture.
 Most residents raise crops like tobacco and coffee which are their main products and primary sources of livelihood.

 The town has no public market up to the present so residents need to transport their farm products to the lowlands for proper disposal and convert it into cash to buy their some basic needs especially during rainy season.